 “Essentially, what municipalities do very well, is they can plan.
 We know what the priorities are in our communities.
 We know that we are also trusted by Canadians to make the decisions based on our expertise on the ground, understanding the priorities of our citizens,” he said.
 “Having that certainty from the federal government is something that’s going to help mitigate the challenges we see from provincial governments.”

 Immigration Helping Drive Winnipeg’s Prosperity

 While there are struggles, Bowman is quick to add there are promising opportunities in Winnipeg as well.

 A growth rate not seen in the city in decades is one of Winnipeg’s advantages.
-Driven by immigration, Bowman said many new Winnipegers are coming from northern Manitoba and northern Canada, which he sees as a strength for the entire community.
+Driven by immigration, Bowman said many new Winnipeggers are coming from northern Manitoba and northern Canada, which he sees as a strength for the entire community.

-“We’re becoming more Indigenous, which should be increasingly seen as a source of strength, wisdom and pride for all Winnipegers,” he said.
+“We’re becoming more Indigenous, which should be increasingly seen as a source of strength, wisdom and pride for all Winnipeggers,” he said.
 “As we move to a bigger city, there are opportunities for us to grow and get better as we get bigger.
 That’s the challenge before us; it’s a wonderful challenge to have.”
 MW

 ✯ Municipal World Insider and Executive Members: You might also be interested in the article: Wrestling with wicked problems.
 Note that you can now access the complete collection of past articles (and more) from your membership dashboard.